100thCoin/AccuracyCoin/README.md

   4: Writes to $2005 and $2006 should use the same "write latch".
 Tested by performing a single write to $2005 and then writing to $2006.
   5: Writing to $2000 between writes to $2006 should still properly set the "nametable select" bits of the t register.

-### Stale Shift Registers
+### Stale BG Shift Registers
   1: Sprite Zero Hits should be working.
   2: Sprite Zero hits shouldn't occur if sprite zero isn't overlapping a solid pixel.
-  3: The shift registers should not be clocked during H-Blank or F-Blank.
-After re-enabling rendering, a sprite zero hit should be able to occur entirely on stale shift register data.
+  3: The background shift registers should not be clocked during H-Blank or F-Blank.
+After re-enabling rendering, a sprite zero hit should be able to occur entirely on stale background shift register data.
   4: The sprite shifters should treat all sprites X positions as 0 if rendering was disabled on dot 339.

 ### Sprites On Scanline 0